Last Updated: 2022/11/23

 Post Secondary Education

 Individuals require a study permit prior to studying in Canada at the post-secondary level.
-Ukrainians arriving through CUAET are eligible for domestic tuition rates.
+Ukrainians arriving though CUAET may be eligible for domestic tuition rates.
 Learn how to apply for a study permit or extend a study permit.
 Find post-secondary institutions and programs here.
 Those who don’t have access to education documents like diplomas or academic transcripts can contact the World Education Services Gateway Program.

 Graduate students and researchers may be eligible for funding to continue their research in Canada.
 Recipients must have already received funding from a Canadian research agency.